victor-cilay/victor-cilay/README.md

 - 👋 Hi, I’m @victor-cilay, a stydent studying CS in BIT.
 - 👀 I’m interested in C/C++, Python and some basic algorithm.
-- 🌱 I’m currently learning C, and honestly, it`s not that well
+- 🌱 I’m currently learning 3D Visual Grounding, it`s been on it since last year.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me icucpu@163.com, or other mainstream socialmedia, just contect me with e-mail first!